| |

 Is my octopus crocheted too loose or too tightly?

-More Crochet Octopus Free Patterns
+More Free Crochet Octopus Patterns You’ll Love

 1. A wonderful free octopus crochet pattern from mynomadhome.com.